-'One Planet' Cities: Sustaining Humanity within Planetary Limits: Out May 2019: David's tenth book for Taylor and Francis.
+'One Planet' Cities: Sustaining Humanity within Planetary Limits: David's tenth book for Routledge.

 How can the essential needs of the growing human population be met without breaking the Earth's already-stretched life-support system?
 This title builds on the work of Kate Raworth's Doughnut Economics and the Global Footprint Network.

 Full retail price: £36.99.
 Buy for £32 + £3.25 p+p (UK only) from us using PayPal:

 With four out of five people predicted to be urban dwellers by 2080, ‘One Planet’ Cities proposes a pathway to genuine sustainability for cities and neighborhoods, using an approach based on 'contraction and convergence'.

 Utilising interviews with key players, including the Global Footprint Network, World Future Council, WWF, mayors and officials, and case studies from across the globe, including Europe, North and South America, Australia, Sweden, South Africa, China, and India, David Thorpe examines all aspects of modern society from food provision to neighbourhood design, via industry, the circular economy, energy and transport through the critical lens of the ecological footprint and relevant supporting international standards and indicators.

 Recommendations on managing supply chains and impacts, how the transition to a world within limits might be financed, and a deep examination of the Welsh Government's pioneering efforts follow.
 It concludes with an imagined vision of what a genuinely sustainable future might be like, and an appeal for 'one planeteers' everywhere to step up to the challenge.